BND Hamburger Icon

 Traditional telephones work by connecting phone systems to the public network.
 These networks use an Integrated Services Digital Network (ISDN) or a public switched telephone network (PSTN) to place calls.
 In more modern setups, traditional phones can work through VoIP, which runs the phone lines through internet connections.

 Cloud phone systems take the concept further.
 The phones are not routed through traditional networks at all.
 Instead, voice communication is routed through a third-party-hosted internet system.
 Traditional phone technology can be used, but it isn’t necessary.
 Instead, any computer device can use cloud calling for voice communication.
+That’s great if you have a separate work laptop but don’t also want to spend more of your business’s limited money on a separate work phone.
+Just place business calls from your laptop instead.

 How do you know if your business needs a cloud-based phone system?

-Cloud-based phone systems are lightweight and relatively inexpensive compared to more equipment-heavy traditional phone systems, but they might not be right for every business.
+Cloud-based phone systems are lightweight and relatively inexpensive compared to more equipment-heavy traditional phone systems, but they might not be right for every small business.
 Consider the following factors to determine if you should buy a cloud-based business phone system.

 • Reliability: Cloud-based phone services rely on a stable and consistent internet connection.
 If your internet is unreliable, a cloud phone system might not be useful for you unless you upgrade your internet package first.